Juhfreeze/local-multimodal-rag/README.md

 └── indexed_files.json  # Local indexing manifest
 ```

-The final four local/generated items should not be committed to the repository.
+The following local/generated items should not be committed to the repository:

 ---